-Anticipated Total Amount to Be Awarded Under This Funding Opportunity: \$1,750,000
+Anticipated Total Amount To Be Awarded Under This Funding Opportunity: \$4,000,000

-Anticipated Number of Awards: 1
+Anticipated Number of Awards: 3

-Anticipated Award Ceiling: Up to \$1,750,000

-Note: Applicants may propose a budget that is less than the anticipated award ceiling amount.
+Anticipated Award Ceiling: Varies by category; max is \$1,500,000 Note: Applicants may propose a budget that is less than the anticipated award ceiling amount.
 The budget should be reasonable to conduct the proposed project and be within the applicant's capacity to manage.